Toward quantum scaling advantage in approximate optimization

 {\bf Thermal vs Chaotic vs Quantum Annealing --} The scaling advantage claimed by Ref.~\cite{Lidar2025} is facilitated by the use of quantum annealing correction (QAC)~\cite{Pudenz2014}, which considerably improves the quality of the low-energy sampling, at the cost of restricting the number and connectivity of \textit{logical} qubits.
-To ensure a~fair comparison, we perform the benchmarks on the exactly same instances as in Ref.~\cite{Lidar2025}, which are available via Harvard Dataverse~\cite{LidarData}.
-More precisely, we consider random problems \emph{native to the topology} of the logical QAC graph created from the D-Wave Advantage 4.1 QPU.
+To ensure a fair comparison, we first use exactly the same instances as in Ref.~\cite{Lidar2025}, available via Harvard Dataverse~\cite{LidarData}, and later extend the study to additional classes of instances.
+More precisely, we consider random problems \emph{native to the topology} of the logical QAC graph created from the D-Wave Advantage 4.1 QPU~\cite{adv4.1-properties}.
 The couplings are drawn from the Sidon-28 set \(\pm\{8/28,13/28,19/28,1\}\), and for each size of the logical graph \(L \in \{5, 6, \ldots, 15\}\), we use \(125\) instances.
-The number of logical qubits varies from \(N=142\) for \(L=5\) to \(N=1322\) for \(L=15\).
+The number of logical qubits varies from $N=142$ ($L=5$) to $N=1322$ ($L=15$).